 Workarounds and Roadmap

 We know that there are some customers who have flows where this combination of behaviors is not desirable.
 There are several potential workarounds available today.
 In addition we plan to provide additional control capabilities in the future.

 If you want users to be able to return to an upstream screen, enter new values and have those values properly updated into your lightning component, you can use the following approaches:

 I have a “Display-Only“ component so I don’t need to use any values from the lightning component downstream

 Some components are intended for display only and don’t take inputs from users.
-In this case, you can turn of Remember mode by making sure that:
+In this case, you can avoid Remember mode by making sure that:

 1) if you are already in Manual mode (i. e. the Manually assign variables (advanced) checkbox is unchecked) for the screen that contains your component, just make sure that you have not mapped a variable in the Output section for the attribute that you want to reset